• Home

 Logic and Reasoning Practice and Tutorial

-Some High School Exams, particularly the HSPT have logic problems which are a type of syllogism.
-Other types of High School Proficiency exams have a type of logic question called Verbal Reasoning.
-A third type of logic related question is Arithmetic logic, which are word …
+Logic tests are all about your ability to reason clearly, not about what you can memorize and recall.
+Some High School Exams, have logic problems which are a type of syllogism.
+Another type of logic related question is Arithmetic logic, which …

 2 Comments